ookkoouu/getblock/README.md

 # Get Block

-This library allows to get block placed at current execution context.
+A minecraft datapack to get block placed there.

 ## Usage